Goals of RIG

-RIGs provide research expenses of up to $3,000 for undergraduate students working with a faculty sponsor.
-Only students applying to the College are eligible to apply for these grants.
+RIGs provide research expenses of $3,000-$4,500 for undergraduate students working with a faculty sponsor.
+Only students applying to the College are eligible for these grants.
 Eligible sponsors are faculty members holding any type of appointment (including clinical, emeritus, adjunct, research associate, instructor, etc.) in any part of the University.

-Compensation for research: Students awarded a Research and Innovation Grant who are appointed as Undergraduate Research Assistants are compensated at a maximum pay rate of $10.00 per hour.
+Students awarded a RIG who are appointed as Undergraduate Research Assistants are compensated at a to be determined hourly rate.

-Internships/service learning: Students awarded a RIG who are hired for an unpaid and non-credit bearing internship or service learning position are compensated at a maximum pay rate of $10.00 per hour.
+Students awarded a RIG who are hired for an unpaid and non-credit bearing internship or service learning position are compensated at an hourly rate.
 All service learning positions must be certified by the Rochester Center for Community Leadership.
-Find out about the certification process here.
+Find out about the certification process.

-Human subjects: All research and creative activities at the University of Rochester are subject to federal and state laws and regulations.
+All research and creative activities at the University of Rochester are subject to federal and state laws and regulations.
 All research involving human subjects requires Institutional Review Board approval.
-Information is available here.

 Finding a Faculty Sponsor

-All students begin the Research and Innovation Grant process with their own research idea.
+All students begin the RIG process with their own research idea.
 In order to disburse the funding and begin their research, students work with a faculty sponsor.
 Many students will change or modify their original research proposal after close consultation with their sponsor.